 The Student Advisory Council (SAC) provides feedback and recommendations to the department on new ideas and ways to enhance the undergraduate experience.
 It includes representatives from the sophomore, junior, and senior undergraduate classes that are elected during the fall of each academic year.

 Women in MechEis a community in which undergraduate and graduate students build connections with alumni, mentors, faculty, other professionals, and each other.
 The organization participates in events such as monthly networking lunches, outreach with high school students to promote STEM, and involvement in the Women in Tech Summit.
 The faculty advisor is Rebecca Taylor.

 The American Society of Mechanical Engineers (ASME) is an international organization for the profession with a student chapter at Carnegie Mellon.
 Student membership offers the opportunity to develop professional skills and learn more about mechanical engineering.
 The chapter sponsors technical presentations by engineers in the industry, tours of companies and laboratories, and social activities.
 The faculty advisor is Katie Whitefoot.

 Carnegie Mellon Racingis Carnegie Mellon's chapter of the Society of Automotive Engineers (SAE).
 The team designs and builds a fully electric Formula 1 style race car to compete with university Formula SAE teams around the world.
 It is accessible to mechanical engineering students of different experience levels, backgrounds, and areas of study.
 The group also sponsors presentations by engineers working in the automotive industry.
-The faculty advisors are Kenji Shimada and Satbir Singh.
+The faculty advisor is Satbir Singh.

 Carnegie Mellon Solar Racing is an intercollegiate solar boating competition sponsored by ASME.
 The competition includes sprint, slalom and endurance races.